psiloconvalley/psiloconvalley.github.io/index.md

 ---

-## About PsiloConValley
+## About Psiloconvalley

-PsiloConValley is a platform dedicated to exploring how expanded consciousness, creativity, and innovation intersect in our rapidly evolving world.
+Psiloconvalley is a platform dedicated to exploring how expanded consciousness, creativity, and innovation intersect in our rapidly evolving world.
 We examine the role of psychedelics in technological development, the importance of mental flexibility in problem-solving, and the future of human potential.